-First of all, DiversyFund acts as the sponsor, developer, and asset manager of the entire process.
-Therefore, the company sources suitable properties, develops them, and resells them years later.
+First, DiversyFund acts as the entire process’s sponsor, developer, and asset manager.
+Therefore, the company sources suitable properties develops them and resells them years later.
 While this accumulation of tasks helps reduce costs for investors, DiversyFund can charge its REIT high fees for being a sponsor and developer.

 When you invest in multifamily commercial properties through the Growth REIT on the platform, your money is pooled with other investors’ money.
 DiversyFund then uses those funds to buy properties according to their investment criteria.
 While they claim to only invest in properties with 100+ units, the REIT also holds smaller properties.

 The goal is to buy only properties that generate returns between 10% and 20% and can be sold at a profit after five years.
 After the sale, these property returns will be distributed to investors.
 To achieve appreciation in the first place, acquired properties will be renovated, which also helps to increase rent and cash flows.

 To purchase shares in DiversyFund’s Growth REITs, investors only need to spend a minimum of $500.
 However, there are higher minimum requirements for other products offered in DiversyFund.